jesse-jesse/r_intro/checklist.md

 5. I can implement a linear model.
  > * yes
  > * [no]()
-6. I feel confident getting help, asking questions and reading helpfiles in R
+6. I feel confident getting help, asking questions and reading help files in R.
  > * yes
  > * [no]()
 7. I have a GitHub account.